Jvala2/Laugh-Generator/README.md

-# Joke of the Day Joke Generator
+# Laugh Generator

-The Joke of the Day Joke Generator was created during the current pandemic because there was not much to laugh about in life.
-We decided to make a Joke of the day random joke generator that spits out a random joke taken from an open source joke API at the touch of a button.
+The Laugh Generator was created during the current pandemic because there was not much to laugh about in life.
+We decided to make a random joke generator that spits out a random joke taken from an open source joke API at the touch of a button.
 Afterwards, you can share that joke with your friends on Twitter, Reddit and Facebook with the simple touch of another button.

-Your most recent joke generated for you is saved to Local Storage, so it will still be there if you refresh the page.
+Your most recent joke generated for you is saved to Local Storage, so it will still be there in case you accidentally refresh the page.

-Joke of the Day Joke Generator also includes a list of filters and categories that allow you to customize your user experience with only the jokes you want to see.
+The Laugh Generator also includes a list of filters and categories that allow you to customize your user experience with only the jokes you want to see.

 ### How to use the Customization Feature: